 There are many reasons why you may be drawn to the field of event planning.
 For example, you’re a people person, you like details, you have good taste, and you like getting things done.
 These are all skills you can use to build a career in event planning, through practice alone.
 If, however, you want a more formal event planner education, you may consider event planning certification.

 How to Choose Event Planning Courses?

 There are a couple of ways you can get an education as an event planner.
 As with all things in life, each has its own advantages and disadvantages.
 You need to decide how much time you want to invest, and how much money you’re willing to spend.
-Then assess the studies, and your goals, and decide what’s right for you.
+Then assess the studies, and your goals, and decide what event planning course is right for you.

 Going the University Route

 Your first option is to take university event management courses, such as the one offered by the University of Central Florida or the one from George Washington University.
 You may be able to take some event management courses online without formally enrolling.
 However, if you have the time and the resources, a bachelor’s degree (BA) in hospitality is an excellent option.
 You can even choose a major in event planning.

 Other degrees you may want to consider include a BA in public relations, communications, marketing or business administration.
 Whichever you choose, make sure it includes courses on vital skills.
 These include special events marketing, cost control strategies, media relations, facilities operations, and even professional ethics.

 If you already have experience, then event management certification is perfect for you.
 While event planning certification courses do exist, you generally won’t have to read much or invest much time here.
 Plus, you can get most certifications online, making them an extremely convenient option.